gabrielfalcao/repocket/docs/source/tutorial.rst

    from repocket.connections import configure

    configure.connection_pool(hostname='myredis.cooldomain.com', port=6379, db=0)

-   # now you're ready to declare and use models
+   # at this point you're ready to use your declared models